Terms of Reference

 Digital Inclusion Expert Panel

-The Digital Inclusion Expert Panel will provide expert advice to the Advisory Group on issues about:
+The Digital Inclusion Expert Panel will provide expert advice to the Advisory Group on issues about telecommunications infrastructure, First Nations media and broadcasting, and data.

 The Expert Panel will carefully check the evidence to find gaps and identify ways to solve digital inclusion barriers faced by First Nations people.
 It will advise on issues and solutions for digital inclusion for First Nations people and communities.
 The Expert Panel will work together and form special groups if asked by the Advisory Group co-chairs.